 6. Interference with hypothalamic function – especially the production of Antidiuretic Hormone (vasopressin) (mercury) and blockage of melatonin receptors causing chronic sleep disturbance.
 (17)

-7. Generation of both beta-amyloid and tau proteins in susceptible individuals, which leads to Alzheimer’s and dementia.
+7. Generation of both beta-amyloid and tau proteins in susceptible individuals.
+(18, 19)

 Toxic Metals That Impair Brain Function

 1. Mercury is deposited throughout the brain, especially in the hypothalamus (thyroid signaling) and hippocampus (memory and emotions).
 It is also found throughout the cortex and occipital lobe.

 2. Lead has been known for many years as a neurotoxin, especially in children.
 It lowers IQ and like mercury, impairs working memory.
-It interferes with the processes of learning and is also associated with behavioural disturbances in children.
-It is also associated with chronic fatigue, depression and cognitive impairment in adults.
+It interferes with the processes of learning and is also associated with behavioral disturbances in children.
+It is also associated with fatigue, mood issues, and brain fog.

-3. Aluminum is also associated with both Autism and Alzheimer’s disease.
+3. Aluminum.
 Once aluminum enters brain cells, certain people will be unable to eliminate it efficiently, thereby inducing oxidative stress and cellular damage.
 In older individuals, such damage may be permanent.

-4. Tin affects balance mechanisms in the cerebellum (and possibly inner ear) as well as causing tinnitus and general fatigue.
+4. Tin affects balance mechanisms in the cerebellum (and possibly inner ear) as well as causing general fatigue.
+(9)

 5. Manganese can build up to high level that then become neurotoxic, inducing a Parkinson’s disease-like syndrome (Manganism).
 Many become manganese toxic from their well water.
 (20)